xpmatteo/auto-cca/README.md

 # AI things to try

+- positional scoring is all wrong -- it should be symmetric and depend on opponent positions
 - make dice rolling in AI deterministic
 - reduce iterations when the choice is for battle or retreat
 - (make close combat not optional?  or increase the reward for it?)